Apillon/Apillon-Christmas-Giveaway/README.md

 All you gotta do,
 is request a git pull,
 sign up for some merch
-and everything is cool.
+and everything is cool.`

 ## How to get in the mix for Apillon swag?
 Follow the steps below:

-1. Register an account on app.apillon.io
+1. Register an account on [app.apillon.io/register](app.apillon.io/register)
 2. Log in with your new account.
 3. Copy the referral code displayed at the bottom of the welcome page.
 4. Create a pull request with your Github account on the following repo.